 As you might know, pilots are required to pass a series of tests.
 These exams evaluate their physical and mental health.

 One such test is the Pilot’s Medical Certificate (Pip) test, which is given by an aviation medical examiner (AME).
-This test ensures that all pilots are physically fit enough to fly safely by looking at things like color vision and hearing, heart rate, blood pressure, lung capacity and muscle strength.
+This test ensures all pilots are fit to fly safely.
+It looks at things like color vision and hearing, heart rate, blood pressure, lung capacity, and muscle strength.

 If you pass the PIP test, you may be issued a class 1 or 2 medical certificate and can be a pilot.

 If you pass the PIP test, you may be issued a class 1 or 2 medical certificate and can be a pilot.
-The FAA will issue a letter to the testing facility confirming your results, which you’ll need to provide to your flight school when applying for training.
+The FAA will send you a letter.
+It will confirm the testing facility’s results.
+You need to give this letter to your flight school when applying for training.

 In order for the PIP test to be administered, it must be given at an FAA-approved facility by an FAA-certified doctor during the medical exam.